Skip To Content

 Kate Brown designs from an understanding of how people use space.
 Responsive to overlapping needs, she crafts user-friendly environments that provide flexibility and enhance daily life.
 Her grasp of complex programs, sustainable building materials, and fine detailing fuels her thoughtful design approach.

-Her project experience includes the award-winning renovation of the Gordon Chapel at St. Hilda’s and St. Hugh’s School, where MBB transformed the space with concealed technology and acoustic wood finishes to support flexible, multi-purpose assembly and performance.
-She has also worked on renovations at Congregation Rodeph Sholom and Trinity School Library, the design of a private residence in Long Island’s East End, and an adaptive reuse plan for University of the South’s Theology Department.
+Her MBB project management experience includes a ground-up multipurpose building at Notre Dame Academy of Staten Island, the expansion of Yeshivah of Flatbush Elementary School, and the award-winning renovation of the Gordon Chapel at St. Hilda’s and St. Hugh’s School as a flexible assembly and performance space.
+She has also managed renovations at Congregation Rodeph Sholom and Trinity School Library, the design of a private residence in Long Island’s East End, and an adaptive reuse plan at Sewanee University of the South.